 Every gamer needs a budget.
 Every wise gamer lives by one.

-As gamers, we often excel at stockpiling in-game currency and managing it carefully, so why don’t we adhere to the same logic in real life?
+As gamers, we excel at stockpiling in-game currency and managing it carefully, so why don’t we adhere to the same logic in real life?
 Have you ever felt like your spending on games, consoles, or packs went a little…or perhaps way overboard?
 Do you feel the stressors of how you spend money spill over into other areas of your life?
 Do you keep track of what you spend on your hobbies month to month (or do you keep an overall budget)?
 Are you diving at the opportunity to get those new releases?
 Depending on how you answered these questions, you might consider developing or re-evaluating your gaming budget.
 Here’s an intro guide to budgeting.

 Budgeting has been one of the most stress-dissolving habits I’ve incorporated into my life.
 It helps my partner and I know what we spend in a given month on rent, utilities, groceries, our car, and especially entertainment.
 Before I actively kept a budget, I was often throwing hundred of dollars toward gaming a month, leaving me with some intermittent guilt and buyer’s remorse.
 However, having a budget in place is freeing – I know exactly what I am spending and what I can afford.
 Learn from my costly lessons by flipping through this guide, which is outlined in five straightforward steps: